-Professor Daniel Stalder conducts research on the need for closure and cognitive dissonance theory, including in political and close-relationship contexts.
+Professor Daniel Stalder conducts research on social-cognitive biases, the need for closure, and cognitive dissonance theory, including in political and close-relationship contexts.

 Awards: 3 research- and 4 teaching-based awards, including the Social Psychology Network Action Teaching Award (Honorable Mention) in 2009.

 Experience in presenting political psychology: 8 academic or community presentations since 2005 (including 2 invited talks and 2 at national psychology conferences).

 Media experience: Consulted by NPR in spring 2012 regarding political psychology and cognitive dissonance theory.
 Interviewed by Canwest News Service in summer 2010 regarding a gender difference found in his 2010 dissonance publication in "Current Research in Social Psychology."
 Also interviewed by school newspapers or magazines.

 Publications: 14 articles in psychology domains, 7 articles in teaching domains.